rcarrata/rcarrata.github.io/_posts/2022-08-19-sign-images-acs-1.md

 Finally all the files and code used in the demo are available in the [K8S sign-acs repository](https://github.com/rcarrata/ocp4-network-security/tree/sign-acs/sign-images).

-NOTE: All the demo will be deployed in an OpenShift 4 cluster, but also vanilla K8S can be used, using OLM by modifying the namespaces used.
+NOTE: The entire demo will be deployed in an OpenShift 4 cluster, but vanilla K8S can also be used with OLM by modifying the namespaces used.

 ## 2. Installing ArgoCD and Tekton

-Because we will install all the pieces using ArgoCD and GitOps, we need first to bootstrap ArgoCD cluster.
-We will use OpenShift GitOps based in ArgoCD in this case.
+Because we will install all the pieces using ArgoCD and GitOps, we need first to bootstrap the ArgoCD cluster.
+We will use OpenShift GitOps based on ArgoCD in this case.

 * Clone the repository and checkout into the proper branch: